-- - Prevents saliva droplets and secretions from the respiratory tract when the wearer exhales.
+- Prevent saliva droplets and secretions from the respiratory tract when the wearer exhales.
 If worn by a caregiver, the mask protects both the patient and the environment (air, surfaces, equipment).
 If worn by a patient, it will prevent them from contaminating their immediate environment.

 What is a respirator?

-A respirator is a type of PPE that prevents the wearer from inhaling hazardous agents, such as aerosols (e.g. dust, smoke) and gases (e.g. anaesthetic gases, disinfectants).
-Respirators also protect the wearer from airborne infectious agents, such as coronaviruses (i.e. Covid-19, MERS, SARS).
+A respirator is a type of PPE that prevents the wearer from inhaling hazardous agents, such as aerosols (e.g dust, and smoke) and gases (e.g anesthetic gases, and disinfectants).
+Respirators also protect the wearer from airborne infectious agents, such as coronavirus (i.e Covid-19, MERS, SARS).

-Filtering Facepiece Respirators (FFP) consist of a facepiece and a filtering device.
-The filter type determines the level of protection offered, for example, FFP1 respirators are suitable for low-level dust and water-based mists, while FFP2s offer increased protection against moderate levels of dust, water-based mists and oil.
+Filtering Facepiece Respirators (FFP) consist of a facepiece and filtering device.
+The filter type determines the level of protection offered, for example, FFP1 respirators are suitable for low-level dust and water-based mists, while FFP2s offer increased protection against moderate levels of dust, and water-based mists, and oil.
 FFP3 compliant respirators are typically used for higher-level dust, biological agents, and asbestos removal.